See why thousands of patients choose our centers as their preferred destination for ongoing care, including Elaprase Infusion treatments.

 - Patients with Hunter syndrome (Mucopolysaccharidosis II, MPS II)

-What Is Elaprase?
+What is Elaprase?

 Elaprase (idursulfase) is a prescription medication administered for patients in all IVX Health centers via IV infusion.
 Elaprase is an enzyme replacement therapy (ERT) that has been approved by the FDA for over 15 years.